Reduce, Reuse and Recycle: Ideas to Help Reduce Waste

 8. Plan your meals

-9. Give veggies a chance
+9. Give other fruits/veggies a chance